mayonaka-strawberry/zutoka-discord-bot/ppo_transformer/README.md

 ### The horizon block

-Four settings are one unit and live together at the top of `.env` rather than in their own sections, because a partial edit fails quietly:
+Six settings are one unit and live together at the top of `.env` rather than in their own sections, because a partial edit fails quietly:

 - `PPO_ITERATIONS`